There are going to be instances where screening based on simple thresholds alone will not yield the results required for more sophisticated screening.

 Note that Boolean operators and functions must be specified in lower case.

-Note: To help you learn more about using Custom Metrics in Equation Screeners, we have created a guide for creating Custom Metrics.
+Note: There is a separate guide to help you learn more about using Custom Metrics in Equation Screeners.
 It is available in PDF and Word format.

 To create a screener using equations, first open the screener manager and click ‘Add Freeform Equation’, highlighted by the box in the screenshot below.